MoFEM/mofem-cephas/joss/paper.md

  lower dimensions and used as preconditioner, e.g. with multi-grid solvers.
 This approach is ideal for elliptic problems such as solid elasticity; however, for hyperbolic problems the efficiency bottleneck could be in the assembly time, e.g. for acoustic wave propagation.
-In this latter case, different approximation bases, such as the Bernstein-Bézier basis [@ainsworth2011bernstein], allowing for fast numerical integration, could be an optimal solution.
+In the latter case, different approximation bases, such as the Bernstein-Bézier basis [@ainsworth2011bernstein], allowing for fast numerical integration, could be an optimal solution.
 Finally, the adaptive choice of the mesh density and